shopware/developer-portal/QUICK-START.md

 **Embed all repositories at once**

 This command is useful if you really want to test production build locally.
-Some repositories require special environment variables (secrets) because a part of them is not publicly available.
-For example, the Meteor Icon Kit requires `FIGMA_FILE` and `FIGMA_TOKEN`, and Frontends on GitLab require `GITLAB_FRONTENDS_USERNAME` and `GITLAB_FRONTENDS_ACCESS_KEY`.

 ```bash
 $ ./docs-cli.cjs embed